iszczesniak/cpp/move/index.md

 * the destructor.

-The default implementation of the move constructor and the move assignment operator will not be implicitly included by a compiler, if the copy constructor, the copy assignment operator or the destructor were defined by a programmer.

-The default implementation of the copy constructor and the copy assignment operator will be defined as deleted, if the move constructor or the move assignment operator was defined (which includes as default or deleted too).
+A special member function can be:

+* *user-defined*: a programmer provides the function definition,

+* *undeclared*: a function was not declared,

+* *defaulted*: a compiler provides the function definition,

+* *deleted*: the function is considered in overload resolution, but an error is produced when the function is chosen.

+### Defaulted

-A programmer can explicitely request the default implementation of a special member function with `= default`, like this:
+A special member function can be defaulted *implicitly* or *explicitly*.
+A programmer can explicitely request the default implementation of a special member function with `= default`, like
+this:

 {% highlight c++ %}
 {% include_relative default.cc %}
 {% endhighlight %}

+All base and member objects in a defaulted:

+* default constructor are default constructed,

+* copy constructor are copy initialized,

+* copy assignment operator are copy assigned,

+* move constructor are move initialized,

+* move assignment operator are move assigned,

+* destructor are destroyed.

+### Deleted

+A special member function can be deleted implicitely or explicitely.
+A programmer can explicitely request a special member function be deleted with `= delete`, like this:

+{% highlight c++ %}
+{% include_relative delete.cc %}
+{% endhighlight %}

+### Implicit deletion of special member functions

-## Deleting special member functions
+All special member functions are implicitly defaulted.
+That's why `struct A {};` works as expected.

-  Możemy usunąć składowe przez zadeklarowanie ich jako \code{delete}:

-  \lstinputlisting{delete.cc}

-  W ten sposób usunęliśmy konstruktor kopiujący i kopiujący operator przypisania, jak robi się to w typach danych tylko do przenoszenia (ang.~move-only type), którego przykładem jest
-  \code{std::unique_ptr}.
+However:

+* the default constructor will be undeclared, if any other constructor is user-defined, explicitely defaulted or explicitely deleted,

+* the copy constructor and the copy assignment operator will be undeclared, if the move constructor or the move assignment operator is user-defined, explicitely defaulted or explicitely deleted,

+*

+The default implementation of the move constructor and the move assignment operator will not be implicitly included by a compiler, if the copy constructor, the copy assignment operator or the destructor were defined by a programmer.

+## Move-only types

+A move-only type cannot be copied, only moved.
+This is an example of a move-only type:

+{% highlight c++ %}
+{% include_relative move-only.cc %}
+{% endhighlight %}

 # Implications of the move semantics